-10.5 ENTERPRISE INCOME VERIFICATION (EIV) SYSTEM
+10.5.1 Enterprise Income Verification (EIV) System

-LRHA will use HUD's EIV system as a third-party source to validate resident employment and verify certain income information during regular and interim reexaminations of family composition and income.
+LRHA will use HUD's EIV system as a third-party source to validate resident employment and verify certain income information during regular and until implementation of HOTMA, interim reexaminations of family composition and income.
 The following policies apply to the use of HUD's EIV system.